 What To Serve It With

 Due to spaghetti’s size and shape, it is a perfect pasta to pair with marinara sauce.
-However, angel hair, spaghettini, cheese ravioli, tortellini, and ziti are fine choices as well.
+However, angel hair, spaghettini, cheese ravioli, tortellini, and ziti are also fine choices.

 Other Ways To Use This Sauce